Yue Zhao

 Collaboration with Me.
 I am open to external opportunities for invited talks, research collaborations, and employment (only on the part-time/advising/visiting basis).
 Let us have a chat by email.
 I frequently visit major cities, e.g., Seattle, NYC, Chicago, Boston, Atlanta, and Bay Area to meet people, give talks, and host social events.

-Keywords: Outlier Detection, Anomaly Detection, OOD Detection, AI Trustworthiness
+Keywords: Anomaly Detection, Outlier Mining, OOD Detection, Robust AI

-Keywords: LLMs, Generative Models, Political Forecasting, Drug Discovery
+Keywords: LLMs, Generative AI, AI for Science, AI for Society, Drug Discovery

 Biography.